iamkarlson/itbenelux_bot/README.md

 # Richard Stallman Bot

-Bot for chat "IT talks Benelux".
-Functions:
+Bot for chat "IT talks Benelux"

-* Warm welcome messages
+# Why

-* Support participants when they are in difficult life situations
+Because I can.

 # Init

-If you want to host the same one, you need to do create a new bot and deploy it to GCP.
-First, create a GCP project. `create_infra.sh` will do it for you.
+Create a GCP project. `create_infra.sh` will do it for you.
 You still need to enable billing for this account.
 Open this link https://console.cloud.google.com/billing/linkedaccount?project=itbenelux-bot and click "Link a billing account".
 You can use your existing billing account or create a new one.

 # Deploy with terraform